clagraff/clagraff.github.io/_posts/2019-04-19-three-little-words.md

 title: 3 Little Words
 state: draft
 ---
-Communication is difficult.
-There is always opportunity for ambiguity or misinterpreatation.
-But sometimes we go out of our way to make it even more difficult.
-Sometimes purposefully, othertimes not.

-Lucklly, three little words can _occasionally_ fix that.

-# I don't know.
-One of my favorite phrases is "I don't know".
-It can take some humility for people to adming when they do not know the answer to something.

-But I've almost always found it to be the best way to move a conversation forward.
+I consider "I don't know" to be an antithesis to bullshit or corprate double-speak.

 ## It helps foster transparency.
-Certainly from my own experieinces, I've hidden behind misdirection, [bullshit](http://www.math.mcgill.ca/rags/JAC/124/bs.html), or lack of detail when answering a question I do not know.
+Certainly from my own experieinces, I've hidden behind misdirection, or [bullshit](http://www.math.mcgill.ca/rags/JAC/124/bs.html), when answering a question I do not know.

 Why?

-Maybe I didn't want to look unprofessional in not knowing.
-Or perhaps I did not understand the question.
-Maybe I was feeling pressured to provide _something_, even if it wasn't quite correct.
+Maybe I didn't want to look unprofessional in not knowing, and gave out _any_ answer.
+Or on the flip-side, I wanted to have my voice heard even if I didn't have something useful to contribute.

+It could be I did not understand the question, and didn't want to ask for clarification.

+But at the end of the day, none of the above helps remedy the situation.
+It clouds the conversation, adding unnecessary complexity to what could be an already complicated topic.

-Saying "I don't know" helps foster transparency.
+Admitting "I don't know" is the remedy.

+It is clear, concise, and abrupt.
+It does not leave any room for misinerpresation.

 ## It is efficient
+You could make a game

 ## It can be empowering